th7mo/notes/redesign-website.md

 * Every word in the `title` attribute should be capitalized.
 * The `dateCreated` and `dateLastModified` should be in the same format.
-* The `dateLastModified` should only be updated when *visible* text is modified (formatting, indenting or stuff in the front matter do not count as visibile text changes).
+* The `dateLastModified` should only be updated when *visible* text is modified (formatting, indenting or stuff in the front matter do not count as visible text changes).

 ### Links